Small is beautiful - introduction

 ‘Distributism’ was an early 20th-century movement urging that wealth and power be spread thinly through society, not concentrated in corporations or the state.
 In capitalism, the ‘means of production’ (land, tools, factories, offices, machinery etc.) are mainly owned by large businesses, and under socialism, the means of production are mainly (or completely) owned by the state.
 In a distributist society, everyone owns the means of production, either individually, or in partnership / co-operatively with other people.

-So small farmers own their land, tractors etc; self-employed plumbers own their tools; shopkeepers own their shops; IT folks own their computers; small manufacturers own their machinery; and everyone owns their own home – either individually or as part of a co-op.
-It’s not about redistributing wealth directly, it is about redistributing ownership of the means of production, so that people can generate their own wealth.
+So small farmers own their land and equipment, self-employed plumbers own their tools, shopkeepers own their premises, small manufacturers own their machinery etc. It’s not about redistributing wealth, it’s about redistributing ownership of the means of production, so that people can generate their own wealth.

-Distributism actually has conservative (and Catholic) roots – radicals came along later.
+Distributism actually has conservative (and Catholic) roots.
 In 1891, Pope Leo XIII issued a statement, the Rerum Novarum, that criticised both communism and unrestricted capitalism, and stressed the need to spread the ownership of property thinly.
 In the first half of the 20th century, G. K. Chesterton and Hilaire Belloc (both Catholic, but influenced by the growing co-operative movement in Britain) turned it into a political movement.
 Dorothy Day and the Catholic Worker Movement came on board in the middle of the century, along with socialists who were unimpressed with developments in Stalin’s Soviet Union.
-Opponents of distributism have never been able to hang a left or right label on it, because it isn’t either.

 Neither left nor right

-The ‘smallist’ message to the left is that collective ownership of the means of production works well on the small, local scale, where people know each other – housing co-ops, worker co-ops, community energy schemes, land co-ops etc. – but not on the large-scale because trust is lost, it becomes overly bureaucratic, alliances are made with big business, and it can end up concentrating power in the wrong hands.
+The ‘smallist’ message to the left is that collective ownership of the means of production works well on the small, local scale, where people know each other (co-ops, commons etc.), but not at the large scale because trust is lost, it becomes overly bureaucratic, alliances are made with big business, and it can end up concentrating power in very few hands.

-The message to the right is the same – private ownership of the means of production works well on the small, local scale – small businesses and shops, smallholdings, family firms, self-employment – but not on the large scale because it concentrates power in the wrong hands.
+The message to the right is that private ownership of the means of production works well on the small, local scale (small businesses and shops, smallholdings, family firms, self-employment etc.) but not at the large scale – again, because it concentrates power.

 Politically, it’s about the principle of subsidiarity – that decisions should be made at the lowest, most local level that can deal with them.
 That’s it – it’s not about destroying competition or the market.
 The opposite of competition is not co-operation or collectivism, it’s monopoly.